tokyo2006/KubeOperator/README_EN.md

 ## How it works?

 KubeOperator uses Terraform to auto-build infrastructure on LaaS platform (vSphere, OpenStack, user can also use their resources, e.g. VMs or On-premise).
 It also implements automated deployment and allows changing operation through Ansible, supporting Kubernetes clusters a full life-cycle self-defined management from Day 0 planning, Day 1 deployment, to Day 2 operating.
-KubeOperator really achieves the idea of Kubernetes as a service.

 The following image is the whole architecture of KubeOperator: